meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--no-sentry`
 **Default value**: `false`

-Deactivate Sentry when set to `true`.
+Deactivates Sentry when set to `true`.

 We use [Sentry](https://sentry.io) to receive bug reports and diagnostics that help us improve MeiliSearch.